SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

    - *Allow color mode*: Determines whether [conditional coloring](#conditional-coloring) can be applied within the query filter.
 By default enabled.

-- In the top-right corner of the query filter component, you have an *Active (x)* toggle button.
+- In the top-right corner of the query filter component, there is an *Active (x)* toggle button.
 If you enable this button, the component displays only the active filter options, and the button itself indicates the number of active options.

 - Next to columns containing discrete values of type string or number, you can find a button that allows you to change how the possible values are displayed when you hover your mouse over it: